zhiyinwei510/m6A_Prediction/README.md

 ## Purpose

-`m6APrediction` is an R package for predicting RNA m6A modification sites using a Random Forest model.
+`m6APrediction` is an R package for predicting N6-methyladenosine (m6A) RNA modification sites using machine learning models such as Random Forest.
+It provides functions to encode DNA sequences, perform multiple-sample prediction, and make single-sample predictions with interpretable probability outputs.
-It uses sequence and structure features such as GC content, RNA type, RNA region, exon length, distance to junction, evolutionary conservation, and DNA 5mer to estimate the probability and classification of m6A sites.

 ## ROC Curve
 ![ROC Curve](https://github.com/zhiyinwei510/m6A_Prediction/blob/main/inst/images/roc_curve.png)